Joshua Tree Trails

 Cottonwood Campground | 62 sites | first-come first-serve | $15 per night | potable water, picnic tables, fire rings, and flush toilets | elevation 3,000 feet

-The location of each campground can be viewed on the map below:
+The location of each campground can be viewed on this map:

 Photos